 Leaves and stem:

-Spotted Touch-me-not and Pale Touch-me-not are similar species, but the latter is overall a larger plant with noticeably larger flowers and the spur on its flower is much shorter.
-When I first came upon a Spotted Touch-me-not that didn't have red spots I thought it might be Pale Touch-me-not, but that was not the case.
-Once you see both plants you can immediately see the difference in the flowers.
-According to one of my field guides, Touch-me-not is an important nectar plant for hummingbirds.
-The stems also contain a juice that can relieve the sting from Poison Ivy or Stinging Nettle.
+Spotted Touch-me-not and Pale Touch-me-not (Impatiens pallida) are similar species, but the latter is overall a larger plant with noticeably larger, yellow flowers, the spur on its flower is much shorter, and has fewer flowers per plant.
+When I first came upon a Spotted Touch-me-not that didn't have spots I thought it might be Pale Touch-me-not, but that was not the case.
+Once you see both plants you can immediately see the difference in the flower size.
+Impatiens are important nectar plants for hummingbirds and the stems also contain a juice that can relieve the sting from Poison Ivy or Stinging Nettle.